newchuyalong/libgdx-learning/Importing-Blender-models-in-LibGDX.md

 ### Troubleshooting missing textures
 Please ensure you limit the size of your texture files to power of two dimensions (e.g. 32x32, 64x64 etc).
 A maximum recommended size would be 1024x1024 for widespread support, however larger sizes will work.
 Devices may render a black object if the texture dimensions are not supported by the device.

-To check the contents of your converted files, you may convert

 ### RrSs warning
 When using the Blender FBX exporter, you might receive a RrSs warning when converting the FBX file.
 This is due to the Blender FBX exporter wrongfully exporting the transformations.
 The fbx-conv utility will correct this and you can safely ignore the warning.